 Savings of just $200 per month would add up big-time over the long-term.
 All it takes is some upfront money to cover closing costs (which can sometimes be tacked onto the loan).
 Then shop around to find a good rate and initiate the refinancing process.

-I’ve refinanced our primary residence and the rental property a total of four times over the years (including a very recent refinance).
+I’ve refinanced our primary residence and the rental property a total of four times over the years (including a recent refinance).
 Each refinance saved me thousands of dollars in the first year!
-These actions have easily saved me tens of thousands over the last 8 years.
+These actions have saved me tens of thousands over the last decade.

 If you refinanced that loan at 4% for the next 25 years, the payment would go down by $130 per month.
 That’s $1,560 per year or $39,000 over the next 25 years.

 To increase cash flow, you could alternatively refinance the loan back to a fresh 30-year mortgage instead of 25.
 Doing that would lower the payment by $246 per month or $2,952 per year.

 In both scenarios, the extra cash flow can be used to pay down the mortgage or other debts, or invested in wealth building assets.
 With compounding, the savings from this simple move will grow each year.

 The lesson here is obvious; a lower interest rate on a big loan can be lead to considerable cost savings.
 If you haven’t yet, check the numbers and consider refinancing today.